Skip to Content

 Raspberries

 German Shepherds can eat raspberries.
-They are great for dogs (in moderation) as they are low in sugar and calories and contain lots of fiber, manganese, and vitamin C. They have anti-inflammatory properties that can help joints and so they are perfect for older dogs.
+They are great for dogs (in moderation) as they are low in sugar and calories and contain lots of fiber, manganese, and vitamin C. They have anti-inflammatory properties that can help joints, making them perfect for older dogs.

 Strawberries

 German Shepherds can eat strawberries.
 They are full of fiber and vitamin C, contain an enzyme that can help keep your dog’s teeth nice and white, and are low in sugar.
-Strawberries are also high in antioxidants, and they may help slow down the aging process and strengthen the immune system.
+Strawberries are also high in antioxidants, which may help slow the aging process and strengthen the immune system.

 Strawberries can help weight management, especially if your dog is a little on the heavy side.
 They are refreshing in the hot summer months, and you can also give them frozen to help cool your German Shepherd down and keep him hydrated.
 They are an excellent fruit for dogs, and my GSD adores them.